Jökulsárlón

 Floating icebergs and large colonies of seals have made Jökulrsárlón, on the southern coast of Iceland, one of the most visited places in the country.

 Jökulsárlón is Iceland's most famous and largest glacial lake, with an area of around 18 square kilometres (almost 7 square miles) and with a depth of almost 250 metres (814 feet).
-The lagoon is an must-see destination on any trip Iceland not just for its sheer size, but thanks to the mesmerising phenomena of numerous icebergs floating in its waters.
+The lagoon is an must-see destination on any trip Iceland not just for its sheer size, but also thanks to the mesmerising phenomena of numerous icebergs floating in its waters.

-It may be surprising, but this glacial lagoon is very young.
+It may be surprising, but this glacial lagoon is very new.
 Less than 100 years ago, Jökulsárlón did not exist, as the Breiðamerkurjökull Glacier (part of the Vatnajökull Glacier) extended even beyond the Ring Road.
 Sadly, the increasing temperature of the planet has caused the glacier to retreat, creating this massive lake in its place.
 You can learn more about Iceland's glaciers at the Perlan Museum in Reykjavik.

 Diamond Beach